petroemil/Rx.Book/Draft.md

 #### OnErrorResumeNext

-With the `OnErrorResumeNext()` operator you can silently swallow an error and seamlessly redirect the subscribtion to an other stream.
-Could be a good example for this to try to download something from multiple mirrors.
+With the `OnErrorResumeNext()` operator you can silently swallow an error and seamlessly redirect the subscription to another stream.
+It could be a good example for this to try to download something from multiple mirrors.
 If one fails, try the next one.

 To demonstrate this you can set up two observables (of the same type) and then connect them with this operator.